Stress: What it does and How to cope

 2. Give yourself 15 to 30 mins to zoom out.

-Zoom out time basically means to place yourself in an environment (this can be physical or mental), where you clear your mind and then focus in on certain aspects you would like to tackle.
+Zoom out time basically means to place yourself in an environment (this can be physical or mental), where you clear your mind and then focus on certain aspects you would like to tackle.
 I normally do this in the mornings, since I am not a morning person and I need to really get my head focused in the mornings.
-I just give myself 10 to 15 minutes in the morning while enjoying my coffee to have a clear mind and begin to slowly build a ‘to-do’ list in my mind for the day or maybe just for that morning.
+I just give myself 10 to 15 minutes in the morning while enjoying my coffee to have a clear mind and begin to slowly build a to-do list in my mind for the day or maybe just for that morning.
 It is important to note that anything which may stress you out at this point, needs to be pushed away from your mind.
 This is time for you to relax and focus.
 You can’t relax or focus if you have troubling thoughts.
 If you have an issue you need to deal with which is pressing and is also bringing along a sense of stress or anxiety, break it down in your mind into small tasks.
 I have done this before and I found that it always helps to break down a large problem or task into smaller tasks, even if those tasks are just in your mind.
-Breaking down something big into smaller pieces, gives our mind the illusion of the small tasks being more approachable than that large issue, when in reality, if you follow through with all the little tasks, you in fact have faced the big issue you were faced with from the start.
+Breaking down something big into smaller pieces gives our mind the illusion of the small tasks being more approachable than that large issue, when in reality, if you follow through with all the little tasks, you, in fact, have faced the big issue you were faced with from the start.

 I also give myself time to zoom out before I go to sleep.
 I pretty much do the reverse of what I do in the mornings, where I make a physical list of all the things I need to do or look into in the next day or following days, followed by mentally checking off all the things I managed to accomplish this day and finish up by clearing my mind of any thoughts.